Ojas1584/Ojas1584/README.md

 ### 🔭 I’m currently working on:
 - Real-world AI/ML projects (time-series anomaly detection, RAG-based assistants)
-- Enhancing automation using Python and Alteryx at HPCL
 - Preparing for roles in data science and fintech

 ### 🌱 I’m currently learning: